marijnh/blog/_posts/2020-05-14-collaborative-editing-cm.md

 around this by creating the changes in inverse order, but that doesn't always work either.

-Also, when doing things like updating updating the document data structure, its representation on the screen, or some auxiliary data structure that tracks the document, you need the precise extent of a set of changes.
+Also, when doing things like updating the document data structure, its representation on the screen, or some auxiliary data structure that tracks the document, you need the precise extent of a set of changes.
 This can be _derived_ from a sequence of individual